Cloud Translation - Advanced is part of the Cloud Translation service that provides support for glossaries, batch requests, and AutoML models.

-Cloud Translation - Advanced model selection enables you to dynamically select Google's general model or an AutoML Translation model, depending on the context and the content that you're translating.
+Cloud Translation - Advanced model selection enables you to dynamically select Google's NMT or an AutoML Translation model, depending on the context and the content that you're translating.

 You can create a custom model by using AutoML Translation to get more accurate translations for domain-specific terminology.
 You can then use the resulting model in Cloud Translation - Advanced to translate text.

 For information on using custom models to translate text, see Translating text (Advanced).

 Cloud Translation - Advanced integrates with IAM to provide additional security for your translation requests, enable fine-grained access control, and support integration with AutoML Translation.

 You must add users and service accounts to one of the following roles to grant those accounts access to Cloud Translation - Advanced.
 For information about creating service accounts, see Creating and managing service accounts in the IAM documentation.